input-output-hk/cardano-haskell/README.md

 ```

 Check that your `cabal` and `$PATH` configuration were set up right so that the
-tool was installed in an accessable location
+tool was installed in an accessible location
 ```
 $ cardano-repo-tool --version
 ```